Who will speak for you?

 Is Maaori representation being considered as part of this process?

-Maaori representation via the establishment of dedicated Maaori wards was the first step in the Representation Review.
-Council resolved in October 2017 to explore models of representation other than wards, and at this time, are continuing to consult key stakeholders.
+Exploring Maaori representation via the establishment of dedicated Maaori wards was the first part of the Representation Review process.
+Council resolved in October 2017 to explore models of representation other than wards, and then, on 2 August 2018, approved a proposal to appoint five Maaori representatives to four existing Council committees.
+These representatives are due to be appointed and commence in their new roles in mid-October 2018.

 Does this Review include the electoral system?